mindstorm38/portablemc/README.md

 #### Custom JVM
-The launcher uses Java Virtual Machine to run the game, by default the launcher downloads and uses the official JVM [distributed by Mojang](https://launchermeta.mojang.com/v1/products/java-runtime/2ec0cc96c44e5a76b9c8b7c39df7210883d12871/all.json) which is adapted to the running version.
+The launcher uses Java Virtual Machine to run the game, by default the launcher downloads and uses the official JVM distributed by Mojang which is compatible with the game version.
 The JVM is installed in a sub-directory called `jvm` inside the main directory.
 You can change it by providing a path to the `java` binary with the `--jvm <path_to/bin/java>` argument.
 By default, the launcher starts the JVM with default arguments, these are the following and are the same as the Mojang launcher: